 The Puget Sound Health Alliance has partnered with the Choosing Wisely campaign, which helps physicians and patients have conversations about the overuse of tests and procedures.
 As part of Choosing Wisely, national organizations representing medical specialists have created lists of five common tests or procedures whose use should be discussed or questioned.
-These "Things Physicians and Patients Should Question" lists provide specific, evidence-based recommendations physicians and patients should discuss to help make wise decisions about the most appropriate care.
-Own Your Health has gathered a number of resources to help you talk to your doctor, including an online tool to help you develop questions, and tips for working with your doctor if you are deaf or hard of hearing.
+These "Things Physicians and Patients Should Question" lists provide specific, evidencebased recommendations physicians and patients should discuss to help make wise decisions about the most appropriate care.